dillydill123/inventory-setups/README.md

 ### Rune Pouch Support

 Recently support for rune pouches was added.
-If you have old setups that contain a rune pouch, you will need to update the inventory setup as the rune pouch will only show empty runes.
+If you have a old setup that contains a rune pouch, you will need to update the inventory setup as the rune pouch will only show empty runes.
 You can update the rune pouch individually by right clicking the slot with the rune pouch and updating from inventory.

 ### Configuration Settings